Skip to main content

 New reception area at Leighton House.
 Image Dirk Lindner.

-We are all thrilled to be on the shortlist for Art Fund Museum of the Year 2023; to have our transformational project recognised in this way means so much to all our staff, volunteers and supporters.
+Leighton House is thrilled to be one of the Art Fund Museum of the Year finalists, being recognised for our transformational redevelopment and inspiring collaborations with artists and makers.
 The public reaction since reopening has been fantastic and we are determined to continue reinventing what a house museum can be.

 Daniel Robbins, Senior Curator